How to get an ‘A’

 - SERIOUSLY CONSIDER

-- achieving success in school maths is not a matter of talent, more it is a matter of working effectively
+- achieving success in school maths is not so much a matter of talent, more it is a matter of working effectively

 - read a book on productivity hacks